withaarzoo/Menu-With-Hover-Reveal/README.md

 # Menu With Hover Reveal

 This is a simple menu with hover reveal effects using HTML and CSS.
 When you hover over the menu items, they expand to reveal additional information.
-Each menu item consists of an icon and a title.
+Each menu item consists of an icon and a title .

 ## How to Use